-To determine housing needs, population forecast to live in group quarters was deducted from the population assigned to new households used to determine needed dwelling units.
-An increase of population living in group quarters may require new additional land for new group quarters.
-These may be small or large group quarters, but assumptions about land needed for new group quarters needs to be incorporated into the "demand" side of the equation.
-Land for group quarters can generally be assumed to occur at densities comparable to multi-family development.
-For the 2021-2041 planning period, 564 additional people are forecast to live in
+To determine housing needs, the population forecasted to live in group quarters was deducted from the population assigned to new households (which determine needed dwelling units).
+An increase of the population living in group quarters may require additional land for new group quarters.
+Assumptions about land needed for new group quarters was incorporated into the "demand" side of the supply and demand equation.
+Land for group quarters was assumed to occur at densities comparable to multifamily development.
+For the 2021 to 2041 planning period, 564 additional people are forecast to live in group quarters (see Exhibit 72).
+At an average density of about 13.7 dwelling units per gross acre, 67 group quarters will need approximately 41 gross acres of land.
+New group quarters are assumed to occur on (R-4) Multiple-Family Residential Land.